Best Practices10 min readMay 23, 2026

 LinkedIn-themed phishing is among the most common attack vectors in corporate environments.
 Attackers send emails or messages that mimic LinkedIn notifications — connection requests, profile views, job alerts — with links that lead to credential harvesting pages designed to look like LinkedIn's login screen.

-Key things to check: Always verify the sender's email domain.
-Legitimate LinkedIn emails come from @linkedin.com or @e.linkedin.com.
-Hover over links before clicking — the destination URL should be linkedin.com, not a lookalike domain like linked-in.com, linkedln.com, or any URL with additional characters.
-If you're redirected to a login page after clicking a link, navigate directly to linkedin.com in a new tab and log in from there instead of using the linked page.
+• Hover before clicking: The destination URL should be linkedin.com.
+If you're redirected to a login page after clicking a link, navigate directly to linkedin.com in a new tab and log in there instead.

 LinkedIn Security Checklist